Civil Justice (11255.1)

 - ‘Civil Procedure Law'

-Students need to actively particpate in the tutorials
+Students need to actively particpate in the tutorials and workshops.

 Required IT skills